 Removing wheels.
-To remove the front wheel, set the motorcycle onto the center stand, lift it by the front wheel and put a rest under the front portion of the motorcycle frame.
-Slacken the nut of the union bolt at the end-piece base of the fork left-hand leg.
+To remove the front wheel, set the motorcycle on its stand, lift it by the front wheel and put a rest under the front portion of the motorcycle frame.
+(You may want to purchase a scissor jack or bottle jack to carry along in the sidecar storage compartment.
+This will make it easier to change any of the three wheels on the rig.)
+Slacken the nut of the union bolt at the endpiece base of the fork left-hand leg.
 Screw out the axle turning it clockwise (left-hand thread) and remove the wheel together with the front brake disc.